 "You can get a lot of support and feedback at UCLA," he says.
 "Upperclassmen can help you figure out how to spread your time across different studying activities."

 Villano strongly recommends that students build a schedule in advance.
-It doesn't have to be set in stone, regulating every part of the day.
-To do this requires figuring out how long academic activities take and how much time can be set aside for personal activities.
+It doesn't have to be set in stone or regulate every part of the day.
+Students can build their schedules by figuring out how long academic activities take and then deciding how much time they’ll have left for personal activities.